Your cart is empty.

 If the metaphorical zombie can mean so much and have such historical impact, what can we learn of the real-life zombie?

 Fruiting body emerging from head of cicada nymph, Sarawak.
 Photo © Bryn Dentinger.

 A Cure from the Dead

-“Here’s the story,” said Bryn Dentinger, NHMU’s curator of mycology. “[Cyclosporin A] came from this fungus called Tolypocladium inflatum, and nobody knew really that it belonged to anything above ground like a Cordyceps until somebody started sequencing DNA from a bunch of Cordyceps species and, lo and behold, one of the sequences from a Cordyceps that infects a beetle larvae turned out to be an identical match.
-It turns out that Tolypocladium inflatum is just the asexual phase, the vegetative phase of the Cordyceps that attacks these beetles.”
+“Here’s the story,” said Bryn Dentinger, NHMU’s curator of mycology. “[Cyclosporin A] came from this fungus called Tolypocladium inflatum, and nobody knew really that it belonged to anything above ground like a cordyceps until somebody started sequencing DNA from a bunch of cordyceps species and, lo and behold, one of the sequences from a cordyceps that infects a beetle larva turned out to be an identical match.
+It turns out that Tolypocladium inflatum is just the asexual phase, the vegetative phase of the cordyceps that attacks these beetles.”

 “There is real potential medicinal value in the natural products that these organisms make, primarily because they have a phase of their life cycle where they attack and take over a host,” Dentinger says.
 “So it isn’t too surprising then that the chemicals that they produce that allow them to do that to a beetle might also work on other animals like us.”

 We now know of real-life zombies found in the far flung corners of the world, but what of those parasitic, zombifying forces found not so far?
 Right here along the Wasatch front lives a species of worm that infects orthopterans like grasshoppers and crickets to do their bidding much the same as cordyceps infects ants and spiders in the tropics.